-- Stand your fucking ground, soldier
+- Stand your fucking ground, soldier.

 Until you become the sort of person who won’t stand for this shit, this is the shit you’re going to have to stand in.
 And that may be enough to make you give up on this freelance writing thing altogether.

-- Don’t be afraid to fire shitty clients
+Don’t be afraid to fire shitty clients.

 If they resolutely refuse to pay you any more, you pick your confidence up off the floor, tell them you ‘don’t feel you’re a good fit’, and sashay your way out the door.
 And, as much as you may want to, do NOT tell your ex-client what you really think of them.
 You’re a professional.
 Act like it.
 (And rant to your friends in secret.)

-- Make sure you actually are a good writer
+Make sure you actually are a good writer.

 You won’t be able to land good clients if you’re not very good at writing, weirdly.
 I feel this caveat needs to be thrown in there, because I don’t want people who aren’t particularly good writers to run around and fire all their clients, leaving them with nowhere left to turn.

 So take stock: ARE you a good writer?
 Is your grammar up to scratch?
 Do you know where all the little bits of punctuation go?
 Can you spell?
 There’s more to good writing than that, of course, but you must at least have those basics down to land good clients.
 If you’re not sure, ask somebody you trust to give you honest feedback (but er, only if you know THEY are a good writer).
 There are also plenty of online grammar tests you can take (though admittedly they’re mostly taken by people who know they’re hot shit when it comes to grammar and want to feel smug).
 If it turns out you’re not so good, invest time and effort into learning.
-Grammar Girl is one of my favourite resources for leaning about grammar.
+Grammar Girl is one of my favourite resources for learning about grammar.
 And I think I should win some points for ‘most uses of “grammar” in one paragraph’ or something.

-- Behave professionally at all times
+- Behave professionally at all times.

 There’s also more to this than being a good writer.
-Being professional means doing things like this, this and this, and not doing things like this, this, this or this.
+Being professional means doing things like this, this and this, and not doing things like this, this or this.